 What Are The Side Effects Of Vaseline?

-The most common side effect of using Vaseline is that it can clog pores if applied liberally on facial skin and other areas with a high concentration of oil glands.
-This can lead to breakouts and irritation, so it’s important not to overdo your application in these areas.
+- The most common side effect of using Vaseline is that it can clog pores (even though it’s non-comedogenic) if applied liberally on facial skin and other areas with a high concentration of oil glands.
+This can lead to breakouts and irritation, so itโs important not to overdo your application in these areas.

-Another possible risk factor involves allergies or hypersensitivity reactions.
+- Another possible risk factor involves allergies or hypersensitivity reactions.
 Petroleum jelly is an occlusive agent that can prevent air from reaching sensitive skin cells.
-If you have any known sensitivities or allergies to petroleum products, then make sure you patch test before applying the product more widely across your body – this will help minimize the chances of developing a reaction like hives or contact dermatitis due to exposure.

 How To Apply Vaseline?